 Core UNIGIS modules 1-3 or equivalent understanding of GIS, data modeling, data structures and data acquisition.
 Additionally, you need to have interest in application development, as you will have to program your own models in the practical parts of this module.
 While it is no strict prerequisite to have prior experience with programming, it certainly helps.
 See also the information under “software”.
 If you are not sure whether you qualify, please contact firstname.lastname@example.org (UNIGIS DE) or email@example.com (UNIGIS INT).

-This is an exclusively english language module, hence any kind of communication with the module instructor should be in English.
+This is an exclusively english language module, hence any kind of communication with the module lecturer should be in English.
 A discussion forum is maintained in Moodle in order to support efficient module instruction.
 You are requested to submit all your questions related to this module to this forum only.
-The instructor will check all incoming comments on a regular basis.
+The lecturer will check all incoming comments on a regular basis.
 She will answer your questions or provide you with pointers for solving your problems.
 The module is delivered in form of an instructed self-study that is based on explorative learning process and process.
 Theoretical concepts are complemented with practice oriented examples demonstrated with help of multimedia elements.
 Upon completion of the module students are requested to evaluate the module, which is a part of our quality assurance policy and practice.